Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 Another great message to consider digs for some information. 👇

 Here, the rep introduces themselves and points out a similarity between them.
-Then they ask a simple question to get the conversation started.
+Then, they ask a simple question to start the conversation.

 Closing thoughts